 Hashmode: 0 – MD5

 Hashmode: 13100 – Kerberos 5 TGS-REP etype 23

 After we completed, tested, tuned and put the hash cracking rig into our environment, we instructed the Red Team on how to securely access it remotely and start utilizing it to crack hashes they captured.
 The hash cracking rig added value for the team almost immediately.

 In the past, we could not effectively crack hashes like Kerberos 5 TGS from SPN ticketing attacks, but our new McCracken rig gives us the ability to run these hashes at a blistering speed.
-Using the horsepower of our rig has allowed us to crack hashes during engagements that in previous cases may not have been possible.
-Overall, this results in a stronger value derivative for our customers by accomplishing more with less time.
+Using the horsepower of our rig has allowed us to crack hashes during engagements that in previous cases, may not have been possible.
+Overall this results in a stronger value derivative for our customers by being able to accomplish more, with less time.

 The speed at which the McCracken rig aided our penetration testers’ ability to “pwn” their clients’ networks has made it well worth the research and investment.
 The new problem we are running into is making time to get everyone’s hashes cracked, as our pen testers are inundated with hashes from multiple engagements going on at the same time – a great problem to have!

 Overall, I am very happy with the way the build turned out.
 We have built a solid structure on a tight budget to continue to expand this hash cracking rig as our team and portfolio expands.